Advertisement

 They aren’t for everyone

-It’s important to remember that a majority of couples will not hire a doula.
+It’s important to remember that a majority of pregnant people will not hire a doula.
 Whether it’s for monetary reasons or simply because it doesn’t fit in with your birth style, that’s okay.

-A doula can offer tremendous support to their clients and their families, says Guggenheim, but if you can’t afford one or don’t find one who meets your needs, don’t worry.
+A doula can offer tremendous support to their clients and their families, says Guggenheim, but if you can’t afford one or don’t find one who meets your needs, your care team can be there for you.
 “Your care team at the hospital has your best interests in mind, and will try their best to support you in every way possible.”

 11 / 11